LukasLichten/acc_csv2bop/README.md

 Parsing a Restrictor csv requires a Ballast csv, though both are not required to contain the same tracks and cars (so you can just have a nearly empty ballast file if you only want to apply Restrictors).

 The generated bop.json will not include any entries that don't change any BOP.

-## "Planned" Features
-- exporting restrictor values from bop json to csv

 ## Building
 rustup (v1.70.0 or higher) with cargo required: